krystejj/klark-server/README.md

 If you would find any bug, some type of issue or you have an idea for improving a project, you can file a report using [issues page](https://github.com/krystejj/klark-server/issues) in this repo or create a [pull request](https://github.com/krystejj/klark-server/pulls).
 [Discussions](https://github.com/krystejj/klark-server/discussions) are also available.

 Information about security lies in [security policy file](SECURITY.md).

+## 🔗 Version Compatibility
+Klark server data (databases and configs) schema is still in development.
+That means, change in data schema can occur at any time.
+It will be necessary to delete those files so Klark can recreate them using new schema (note that you will lose your data when doing so).
+This will not be needed when data schema will become stable.
+When schema becomes stable, new Klark server versions will automatically convert old data files to new schema if such a convertion would be needed.

 ## 🙏 Used Projects and Credits
 This is a list of projects used in development of this project: